-Some have enough energy to simultaneously charge your smartphone and tablet, while others distinguish themselves from the pack with a streamlined design and built-in cables.
-Below are a few of our personal favorites, from the likes of Moshi and Incipio.
+Some chargers have a high enough output to simultaneously charge your smartphone and tablet, while others distinguish themselves from the pack with a streamlined design and built-in cables.
+Below are a few of our personal favorites, such as the Moshi Car Charger Duo.
 Just don’t forget to keep your eyes on the road.

 Scosche’s reVOLT Dual is not much of a looker, but the compact charger sports a low-profile frame that sits flush in most vehicle power sockets.
 Unlike some other chargers in our roundup, each USB port on the sleek device supplies 2.4A (12-watt) of power, which means it’s capable of charging two tablets at a time.
 The high output also allows it to charge a smartphone quicker than most standard chargers.
 Oh, and we can’t resist anything that has glowing USB ports.

-This two-port model from Aukey is one of the most popular car chargers on the market, probably because it works with a range of connection types and is 45-percent more efficient than chargers built with Quick Charge 2.0.
-That said, the Quick Charge capacity only works with smartphones powered by Qualcomm Snapdragon processors (check Qualcomm’s list here).
-To minimize the risk of circuitry damage, this model also uses the company’s EntireProtect feature, which helps prevent overcharging and overheating.
+Aukey is an excellent option for those of you who need some flexibility.
+It’s compatible with a variety of connection types and is 45% more efficient than chargers built with Quick Charge 2.0.
+That said, the Quick Charge 3.0 capacity only works with smartphones powered by Qualcomm Snapdragon processors (check Qualcomm’s list here).
+This model also uses the company’s EntireProtect feature to minimize the risk of circuitry damage, which helps prevent overcharging and overheating.

 The Roav SmartCharge F2 is the leader when it comes to versatility.
 The SmartCharge offers everything you need to handle your mobile-charging needs, offering both standard USB and the newer USB-C ports.